11081999/100DaysOfMLCode/README.md

 ⠄⠄⠄⢸⢸⣟⣗⢧⢫⡰⢺⡽⣝⣞⢾⢽⣳⣿⣻⣯⣿⠄
 ⠄⠄⠄⠄⠈⣨⣆⢞⢎⣾⣻⣺⣳⢽⢯⣟⣷⣻⣽⣿⡾
 ⠄⠄⠄⠄⠄⣿⣿⡧⢿⣿⣿⢾⣽⣻⣽⡷⣿⣻⣯⠗⠁
 ```
 ***
-## ??? | Day 3 : June 08, 2022
+## Multiple (varible) Linear Regression | Day 3 : June 08, 2022.

 **Today's Progress** :
 - I kept on doing the Google ML crash course up until [Validation Set](https://github.com/11081999/100DaysOfMLCode/blob/main/Complementary_Classes/GoogleMLCrashCourse/ML_pt2.md) .
 - Though, I also did day 3 of the 100-Days-Of-ML-Code github repo.
 It was a simple Multi-variable linear regression, though the original 100-Days-Of-ML-Code github repo didn´t include or showed a graph.
 So I had many problems trying to display all variables on a 2d graph.
-Ultimately I recured to the use os previous code done and focused on a single variable, but determined and learned what is is whe have to do in case it is multivariable , witch is a series of linear regressions for each variable.
+Ultimately I recured to the use os previous code done and focused on a single variable, but determined and learned what is is whe have to do in case it is multivariable, witch is a series of linear regressions for each of the present variables.

 **Thoughts** : I am starting to connect the dots about the Google Crash course and the 100-Days-Of-ML-Code github repo.
 For example, I have understood the importance of the train_test_split() I did at [Day_1](https://github.com/11081999/100DaysOfMLCode/tree/main/Code/Day_1/src).